brege/the-flavor-network/README.md

 The third module is a custom recipe searcher.
 This uses a dataset constructed from over 200,000 recipes on [food.com](https://food.com) (fmr. genius kitchen), which can be found [on kaggle](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions).

 That dataset was turned into a SQLite database (see: [notebooks/csv-to-sql.ipynb](notebooks/csv-to-sql.ipynb)), where a custom WSGI API was built over Flask.
-Recipes are dynamiccally updated as new ingredients are added or removed from the "proto" recipe ingredient list.
+Recipes are dynamically updated as new ingredients are added or removed from the "proto" recipe ingredient list.
-In short, all three modules (ingredient search, network visualization, recipe databse) are kept in sync with the user's input.
+In short, all three modules (ingredient search, network visualization, recipe database) are kept in sync with the user's input.

 ## Developement Server